solarslurpi/GrowBuddies/docs/index.rst

 =====================
 Welcome to GrowBuddy!
 =====================
-GrowBuddy is a DIY "smart gardening" environment where it's technology helps us maintain:
+GrowBuddy is a DIY "smart gardening" environment cobbled together with inexpensive hardware, 3D printed enclosures, software, and wifi to help us maintain:

 - the humidity / temperature in an ideal range (see VPD for more information).
 - a living soil bed at the ideal soil moisture (see Living Soil for more information).